Jimmy Havoc

 James McAhren (born 19 March 1984) is a British former professional wrestler best known under the ring name Jimmy Havoc.
-He is known for his work with Progress Wrestling, Defiant Wrestling, Insane Championship Wrestling (ICW), Major League Wrestling (MLW) and All Elite Wrestling (AEW).
-Havoc is a former Progress World Champion.
+He is best known for his work with Defiant Wrestling, Insane Championship Wrestling (ICW), Major League Wrestling (MLW) and All Elite Wrestling (AEW).
+Havoc is also known for his time in Progress Wrestling, where is a former one-time Progress World Champion.

 Professional wrestling career

 Independent circuit (2004–2020)

 Jimmy Havoc trained at NWA UK Hammerlock under Andre Baker and Jon Ryan, alongside the likes of Zack Sabre Jr. and Fergal Devitt before making his debut in 2004.
 Wrestling exclusively under the Hammerlock banner until 2006, he made his first appearances outside of the promotion for Triple X Wrestling where he first started appearing as a "deathmatch" or hardcore wrestler.
 He quickly became known as one of the top deathmatch wrestlers in Europe, debuting for International Pro Wrestling: United Kingdom in 2008, Germany's Westside Xtreme Wrestling in 2009 and appearing on a joint show between wXw and U.S. hardcore promotion Combat Zone Wrestling in 2010.
 Havoc appeared in European versions of the CZW Tournament of Death in both 2010 and 2012.
 As of 2013, he has made appearances in other independent companies such as Mid-Atlantic Wrestling and Full Impact Pro.

 In February 2015, he captured the FPW Championship, adding the IPW:UK All-England Championship in March.
 In August 2015, he became IPW:UK World Heavyweight Champion after defeating Bad Bones in a TLC match.

 Also towards the end of February 2016, Havoc made special appearances for Melbourne City Wrestling.
 His first one was at MCW At Out Best where he faced Mikey Nicholls from TMDK.
 However, he got injured at the St Kilda Festival, and missed out on facing Mr Juicy at MCW Uncensored.

 On 4 October 2016, it was announced that Jimmy Havoc would be making his Canadian debut for Smash Wrestling on their 4th Anniversary Tour in November 2016.

 On 18 March 2017, he and Clint Margera wrestled as "Callous Hearts" in a losing effort against #CCK (Chris Brookes & Kid Lykos) in the Dream Tag Team Invitational qualifier match at Fight Club: Pro The First Female Of Fight Club.

 On 23 July 2017, Havoc defeated Carlito retaining the IPW:UK World Heavyweight Championship.
 On 6 July Havoc defeated Joseph Conners and Pete Dunne for the British Wrestling Revolution Heavyweight Championship.